-As per 2011 Census data, only Bido village in the study area has a Post Office within its peripheral boundary.
+As per 2011 census data, only Madhuban village in the study area is having a post office in its peripheral boundary.
 However, none of the villages in the study area have operational branches of banks.
-The nearest bank facility is available in Chakulia.
+Nearest bank facility is available in Hansdiha.